 You go to any doctor, specialist, or hospital accepting Medicare and they’re fine accepting your client’s Medicare Supplement.

-How complex is selling Medicare Advantage?
+How complex is selling Medicare Advantage insurance?
 It’s not that hard.
 What you’ve got to do is talk to the insured.

 Simply The Complex